 These Co-pays will be paid by the manufacturer after the participant applies for Co-pay assistance and will not apply toward MOOP.

 Medical claims incurred outside the United States where no network exists will be considered In-Network.

-The deductible is met by both medical and prescription expenses.
+and presume the first of the fi The deductible is met by both medical and prescription expenses.